factorie/factorie/doc/site/installation.md

     Sometimes the tests fail if you are using the latest Mercurial version.
 However, if tests fail for a release version, please contact the mailing list.

-Next we recommend looking at the example code in `src/main/scala/cc/factorie/example`.
-Some of these examples are documented on our Examples page.
+Next we recommend reading the [tutorials](tutorials.html), and looking at the example code in `src/main/scala/cc/factorie/example`.

 Factorie as a Library
 ---